Show cover for Crash Course U.S. Government and Politics

 Season 1 Ratings Summary

-The best episode of "Crash Course U.S. Government and Politics" season 1 is "Introduction", rated N/A/10 from 0 user votes.
-It was directed by N/A and written by N/A. "Introduction" aired on 1/23/2015 and is rated NaN point(s) higher than the second highest rated, "The Bicameral Congress".
+"Introduction" is the best rated episode of "Crash Course U.S. Government and Politics" season 1.
+It scored N/A/10 based on 0 votes.
+Directed by N/A and written by N/A, it aired on 1/23/2015.
+This episode is rated NaN points higher than the second-best, "The Bicameral Congress".

 • Introduction